ImageMagick/Usage-Markdown/distorts/index.md

 However only the "`arc_angle`" is required, the other arguments are optional, and can be added as needed, in the sequence given.

-For example '`Arc`' an image over an angle of 60 degrees...
+For example, '`Arc`' an image over an angle of 60 degrees...

 ~~~
 convert rose:  -virtual-pixel White -distort Arc 60  arc_rose.jpg